This page covers what was new during the

 and water is being spilled down the Tekapo River and from the Pukaki

 Spillway.
-This means Benmore Dam is also spilling and the view of the
+This means Benmore Dam is also spilling and the view of

-don't miss out.
+you don't miss out.

 straight down the Benmore Spillway - the South Island's ultimate